Yallambie: Landmarks

+Education

-Yallambie is also home to Streeton Primary School, which is a combination of 2 previous schools called Watsonia South Primary School & Yallambie Primary School which is located on the old Yallambie Primary School site.
+Yallambie is home to Streeton Primary School, which is a combination of 2 previous schools called Watsonia South Primary School & Yallambie Primary School which is located on the old Yallambie Primary School site.
 Streeton is named after well known artist Arthur Streeton.
 Yallambie's main pre-school facility is Yallambie Park Pre-School, which is located on the same road as Streeton Primary School.

-Public library service is provided by Yarra Plenty Regional Library.
+The public library service is provided by Yarra Plenty Regional Library.
 The nearest library is at Watsonia or Rosanna.

-Sport
+Sports

-Banyule City SC is a growing and progressive soccer club located at Yallambie Park and the senior team currently compete in the FFV State League Division 1.
+Banyule City SC is a soccer club located at Yallambie Park and the senior team currently compete in the FFV State League Division 1.